 Enhancing your leadership skills

-The Transition to Leadership programme will explore your personal leadership, your team leadership and your change leadership style.
-By understanding your own resilience and how you can influence and inspire others you will learn new approaches to manage difficult situations and enable institutional change to happen.
+The Transition to Leadership programme will explore your personal leadership, team, and change leadership approaches within your organisational context.
+By increasing your self-awareness and exploring how you can influence and inspire others, you will learn new approaches to manage difficult situations, improve colleague engagement and empower change.
 Transition to Leadership will allow you to develop:

 - Your capabilities as a team leader and builder, to optimise your team or project groups performance